 Where to go in Kendall Square

 Leaving behind the diner/bar legacy of its predecessor, the B-Side Lounge, Lord Hobo has embraced the booze-snob trend, bringing Cambridge locals quality after-work cocktails and craft pints.
 Lord Hobo opened a brewery in Woburn, making this a great spot for fresh beers and pricey, hard-to-find bottles.
-The clientele that crowds the dim space is an interesting mix of young professionals, Inman Square-based indie kids and MIT students.
+The clientele that crowds the dim space is an interesting mix of young professionals, indie kids, and MIT students.

 While many of the area’s bars fill up on weekend nights, there’s seemingly always a spot for you at Abigail’s long bar.
 The underrated cocktail spot has something for everyone—ranging from “Lite N’ Easy” offerings like the Pimm’s Cup to the party-starting (or, depending on your tolerance, night-ending) Hadron Collider—a half-pint of stout, a shot of Jameson and a glass of champagne.
 Diners enjoy a varied menu of creative comfort fare.
-The bartenders are friendly and knowledgeable and there’s even patio seating in the warmer months.
+The bartenders are friendly and knowledgeable, and there’s even patio seating in the warmer months.

-The tiny, beloved bar area at restaurant Hungry Mother eventually led to the opening of sibling State Park, a full scale bar nearby.
+The tiny, beloved bar area at the now-closed Hungry Mother eventually led to the opening of State Park.
 You can split a pitcher of Tom Collins with friends at the indoor shuffleboard table or jukebox.
 Or grab a seat at the bar and focus on what’s really important—drinking.
-The cocktail list is a bit short, but the knowledgeable bartenders will make anything you ask for, and the beer and wine lists are solid.
+Knowledgeable bartenders will make anything you ask for, and the beer and wine lists are solid.